 English will help you work independently, creatively, think critically and communicate your ideas with confidence.
-English at RMA is structured with a high degree of academic the content in English are fully linear with un-tiered assessment at the end of the course and content not divided into modules.
+English at RMA is structured with a high degree of academic rigour but the content is engaging and fun.

 - English Language and Literature

 - Written Language

 - A range of texts including fiction and nonfiction

 - Novels, plays and poetry

 - Creative writing